mikolajdudzic/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

-Using Specific Compiler Pragma: ^0.8.0
+**Using Specific Compiler Pragma:**

+ I'm using ^0.8.0 version of Pragma.

-Use Modifiers Only for Validation
+**Use Modifiers Only for Validation**

+UserCanPay is used only to verify whether a user is authorized to pay the contribution.

+isAnInvestor checks whether a user is in the array of investors already.

-Proper Use of Require, Assert and Revert
+**Proper Use of Require, Assert and Revert**